 I am an attorney in the state of New York.
-After taking the NY bar exam in 2005, I put together a website explaining how I passed the exam and shared my materials (these materials are still free, although out-dated).
+After taking the NY bar exam in 2005, I put together a website explaining how I passed the exam.
 I began a supplemental bar review subscription site in 2008 based on a MASTER essay outline that prioritized bar exam essay topics using statistical analysis.
-I have now been accurately prioritizing bar exam essay topics for over eight years (17 exam administrations) – you can read more about the accuracy of these MASTER essay prioritizations here.
+I have now been accurately prioritizing bar exam essay topics for over 11 years (24 exam administrations) – you can read more about the accuracy of these MASTER essay prioritizations here.

 I work on the subscription site full-time year-round.
 When I give advice, it is based on actual examinees, real data, and up-to-date information.
 Everything I tell examinees to do, I fully explain the rationale/data behind it, because I feel it is important for examinees to understand why I am telling them to do something.
 Put simply, examinees who don’t make an effort to understand the methodologies behind the bar exam are only hurting themselves.
 I practice what I preach by constantly improving on what I do – I read anything I can find on bar examinations, I talk to anyone I can talk to about bar exams, and I collect as much information and data on the bar exam as I possibly can.
 Everything I do is geared towards improving outcomes by reducing mistakes, which is what every bar examinee’s mindset needs to be.

 “Experts often possess more data than judgment.”
 Colin Powell